-"Holder" shall mean, for purposes of this Disclosure Agreement, any person who is a record owner or beneficial owner of a 2024 Bond.
+"Holder" shall mean, for purposes of this Disclosure Agreement, any person who is a record owner or beneficial owner of a Series 2024A Bond.

-"MSRB" shall mean the Municipal Securities Rulemaking Board.
+"MSRB" shall mean the Municipal Securities Rulemaking Board, or any successor thereto or to the functions of the MSRB contemplated by this Disclosure Agreement.

-"Participating Underwriter" shall mean any of the original underwriters of the 2024 Bonds required to comply with the Rule in connection with the offering of such 2024 Bonds.
+"Participating Underwriter" shall mean any of the original underwriters of the Series 2024A Bonds required to comply with the Rule in connection with the offering of such Series 2024A Bonds.